tehnal/in-connect/README.md

 - ISSUES AND WARNINGS -
 There are a few things that are kind of an issue with this bot.
 Primarily, the linkedin terms and conditions.
-There are certain rules against using bots (primarily clause (insert clause here)), which states that you cannot use bots/ scrapers on linkedin.
+There are certain rules against using bots which states that you cannot use bots/scrapers on linkedin.
 However, I believe if I were to code it so that the mouse were to move slow, click at irregular intervals, and not be so precise
 / fast - all of which I can do - then the bot would pass undetected.